boobo94/boobo94.github.io/_portfolio/2021-01-01-customenu.md

 ---
 layout: post
-title: Customenu.ro
+title: Customenu
-summary: "Customenu.ro - Digital menu for restaurants (QR Code)"
+summary: "Customenu is a Digital menu for restaurants based on QR codes which converts old menus on paper in a digital application"
 cover: https://cmevo.com/wp-content/uploads/2021/11/meniu-digital-customenu-app-500x361.png
 ---